WHAT ARE OMEGAS AND WHY DO YOU NEED THEM?

 Our ambassador Steph Lowe discusses the reasons behind the imbalance in our omega intake, and how to improve this balance in her article Omega-3 and omega-6 fats: the balance.

-The difference between plant and ocean-derived omegas – ALA, EPA, DHA
+The difference betwee ocean and plant-derived omegas – EPA, DHA and ALA

-There are two groups of EFAs that you need to eat in the right balance.
+There are two groups of omegas that you need to eat in the right balance.

 The first is omega-3 fatty acid alpha-linolenic acid (ALA) and its derivatives, eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).
 The richest sources of omega-3s include flaxseeds (ALA) and cold-water fish (EPA and DHA).